krasimir/cssx/docs/cssx-lang.md

 * `c` - `-tc-` Tall Components

 *There is only one case where CSSX library generates prefixes automatically and that's when we use `@keyframes`.*

+## Where to go from here

+Check out [CSSX client-side](https://github.com/krasimir/cssx/tree/master/packages/cssx) library or learn how to use the [transpiler](https://github.com/krasimir/cssx/tree/master/packages/cssx-transpiler).